 - Manipulate the cognitive load of information to maintain a moderate level of difficulty (improve memory)

 - Make your learning fun, meaningful, relatable, and relevant.
-Find a way to connect it to your future or your current life (improve motivation, satisfaction, and value)
+Find a way to connect it to your future or your current life so you are curious to learn more (improve motivation, satisfaction, and value)